keizer619/release-notes/ballerina-release-notes-0.990.0.md

 ### Module Listeners

 A module listener is a Listener object that is managed as part of the module’s lifecycle.
 It is like a final global variable but registers itself with the module life cycle.
-So a module starts all its module listeners after all services have been attached the listeners and stops the listeners when module stops.
+So a module starts all its module listeners after all services have been attached the listeners and stops the listeners when the module stops.
 Module listeners are created as follows.

 ```ballerina
 listener http:Listener httpEp = new (9095);